 Cultural Council of Birmingham-Bloomfield

-The Cultural Council of Birmingham Bloomfield promotes and supports the cultural life in our community, collaborating with other community organizations to honor citizens and businesses that have had an impact on the arts, raising funds to support and insure the sculpture program “Birmingham Art in Public Spaces”, and works to illuminate the many cultural activities and resources available across the Birmingham/Bloomfield area.
+The Cultural Council of Birmingham Bloomfield is a non-profit 501c-3 that promotes and supports the cultural life in our community, honors citizens and businesses that have had an impact on the arts, raises funds to support and insure the sculpture program “Birmingham Art in Public Spaces”, and works to illuminate the many cultural activities and resources available across the Birmingham Bloomfield area.

-Announcing the 2021 Birmingham Bloomfield Cultural Arts Award Honorees
+Announcing the 2022 Birmingham Bloomfield Cultural Arts Winners

 City Bloom Birmingham